AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***

 - Windows 10 or Later
 - macOS 12 Monterey or later.
-With Apple Silicon or Intel CPU
+With Apple Silicon or Intel CPU.
 - Any Linux Distro

 and